 Advanced Training in Respiratory Medicine and Sleep Medicine requires 3 years (36 months) of full-time equivalent (FTE) training.

-Once you've completed all requirements of your training and the STC/SAC in Respiratory Medicine and Sleep Medicine has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.
+Once you've completed all requirements of your training under one of the following pathways, and the ATC/ATS in Respiratory Medicine and Sleep Medicine has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.

 As a Fellow in active practice in Australia, Aotearoa New Zealand or overseas, you’ll need to meet the annual requirements of the Continuing Professional Development program.